How Our Corporate Meditation Programs Produce Results

 - 60 Minute Mindfulness Class

-During this time, when so many companies have been forced to furlough their employees, Meditation House’s virtual classes allow people to take Meditation & Mindfulness classes while working from home.
+During this time, when so many companies have been forced to furlough their employees, Meditation House’s online meditation for workplaces classes allow people to take Meditation & Mindfulness classes while working from home.
 These classes have no size limitation and can be made up of a small group of people or hundreds of people.
 Employees can access these classes via desktop or laptop computers, tablets. smartphones and even call in via cell or landlines.

 Our class times are typically 15, 30, or 60 minutes.
 As they are led via Zoom, our classes can be recorded for distribution to the organization’s employees (subject to an organization’s approval).
 We also provide supplemental audio files to support the employee’s Meditation practice.